xiaoyunyang/xiaoyunyang.github.io/content/post/career/interviewPrep/coding-interview-cribsheet-js.md

 console.log(arr) //> [0, 1]
 ```

 One gotcha with using `splice` in this way is `arr.splice(-1)` returns the tail element of `arr` wrapped in an array.
-If you just want `elem`, then you can use ES6 destructuring:
+If you just want `elem`, you can use ES6 destructuring:

 ```javascript
 const [tail] = tailArr;